JetBrains/intellij-sdk-docs/basics/action_system.md

 The `AnActionEvent` instance is also passed to the `actionPerformed` method.

+For a step-by-step walkthrough of defining actions, please check out the [action system tutorial](/tutorials/action_system.md).

 ## Registering Actions

 There are two main ways to register an action: either by listing it in the `<actions>` section of the `plugin.xml` file, or through Java code.